Overview – Cambodia Photography Tour

 Day 03.
 Faraway temples, rural life and floating villages.

 If we miss a good sunrise yesterday in case the sun is held ransom by clouds, do not fret, we have a spare morning to catch the sunrise again.
-If not we head out after breakfast to explore some beautiful temples away from Siem Reap, visit a Buddhist Monastery, drive through the countryside and visit a floating village on the edge of Tonle Sap Lake.
+If not we head out after breakfast to explore some beautiful temples away from Siem Reap, drive through the countryside and visit a floating village on the edge of Tonle Sap Lake.
 Prepare for a long day today.

 Much of our driving today happens in the countryside, where we often stop by to enjoy the green expanses of paddy fields dotted with small hamlets.
 We will keep our eyes open for photogenic bullock carts on the unmetalled road, people in the fields searching for fish and crab and stop by at the hamlets for friendly conversations.
 Expect a long, but very fruitful day in terms experiences as well as photography opportunities.